sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

    -  ECDHE_ECDSA_WITH_AES_256_GCM_SHA384

--  TLS handshake using the specific curve brainpool256r1 with the following cipher suites (for TLS 1.2, DTLS 1.2)
+-  TLS handshake using the specific curve brainpool256r1, executed only if the curve is available in the build configuration, with the following cipher suites (for TLS 1.2, DTLS 1.2)

    -  ECDHE_ECDSA_WITH_AES_128_GCM_SHA256